GNU-ES/GNU-Nix-ES/src/WIP-Work-In-Process/install-flake/README.md

 https://www.linuxquestions.org/questions/linux-general-1/root-can%27t-start-x-apps-512667/#post2554053
 http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/

-Put it in a OCI image
-nix develop --profile nixpkgs#xorg.xclock
+Put it in a OCI image.
+Build it from inside of a container and run it. nix develop --profile nixpkgs#xorg.xclock nix shell nixpkgs#bottom --command btm

 [Think of the ONBUILD command as an instruction the parent Dockerfile gives to the child Dockerfile.](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#onbuild)